ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 ```

 **Load Account** - Put the following code under the `//3.
 Load Account...`
 section.
-This would set the state with Metamask wallet's first connected
+This would set the state with MetaMask wallet's first connected
 address.

 ```javascript